 GeneCards Summary for RTN3 Gene

 RTN3 (Reticulon 3) is a Protein Coding gene.
-Diseases associated with RTN3 include Extraskeletal Chondroma and Alzheimer Disease.
-Among its related pathways are Protein-protein interactions at synapses and Transmission across Chemical Synapses.
+Diseases associated with RTN3 include Extraskeletal Chondroma and Hereditary Sensory And Autonomic Neuropathy Type 1.
+Among its related pathways are Protein-protein interactions at synapses and SALM protein interactions at the synapses.
 An important paralog of this gene is RTN4.

 UniProtKB/Swiss-Prot Summary for RTN3 Gene